Synthetic nicotine is still nicotine – meaning it’s addictive and has harmful effects, especially on youth.

 According to the FDA website, nearly one million applications from more than 200 companies were received by May 14, 2022, the deadline for submission date.
 An FDA website update as of October 17, 2022, reveals the review process is ongoing; however, currently, no product using synthetic nicotine has received authorization or is allowed to be sold legally.
 Unfortunately, that doesn’t translate into these products disappearing from the marketplace, despite violation warnings from the FDA.

-While regulation of synthetic nicotine-containing items is technically in place, enhanced enforcement that is strict, swift, and steady is needed to ensure e-cigarettes and vaping products preferred by young people are not available for purchase and use.
+While regulation of synthetic nicotine-containing items is technically in place, enhanced enforcement with tools like vape detection is needed to ensure e-cigarettes and vaping products preferred by young people are not available for purchase and use.

 By Linda Antinoro Reviewed by Cindy Bistany, DHSc